recursiive/astro-aria/src/content/post/homelab.md

 After a reboot of the workstation, the workstation appeared in my Active Directory workstation tree, and navigating to users, I can begin creating domain users.
 I created two users `user` and `admin`.

 ![DOMAIN](https://i.imgur.com/uy3QFzF.png)

+*I think its fair to note in this process, I forgot my root password for Promox and had to find out how to reset root password through the boot parameters.* 🥲

 ------------------------------------------------